Information for schools, local authorities (LAs) and multi-academy trusts (MATs) on how to use the Primary Assessment Gateway.

 - ‘School access arrangements’ gives users additional permission to make and view applications for access arrangements.
 These applications may contain sensitive information about pupils, so schools should consider carefully who needs to have this level of access.

 - ‘School account management’ allows the user to create additional user accounts for the school.
 We recommend that headteachers, or members of staff with delegated authority, have this level of permission.

 There are 2 different permission levels for LAs:

 - ‘Local Authorities – User’ is the standard account that allows you to view all tasks except for creating or deleting user accounts.
-All LA users will have this level of permission.
+We recommend that account managers give this level of permission to all LA users

 Multi-academy trust user permissions

-There is just one permission level for MAT users: ‘Multi-academy trust – User’.
-MATs can have up to 7 users in total.
+There is just one permission level for MAT users.
+‘Multi-academy trust – User’ allows you to view all tasks and create additional user accounts.

 Creating and deleting users

 Users with account management permission can create and delete the accounts of other users in their organisation.

 To create a new user, please follow the steps below: